 Potassium is also important for heart health.
 It controls the electrical activity of the heart and reduces blood pressure.
-Potassium can help to lower cholesterol levels, which may decrease your risk of heart disease (1).
+Cherries may also help to lower cholesterol levels, which may decrease your risk of heart disease (1).

 Improve Symptoms Of Arthritis and Gout

 Anthocyanins in cherries may help reduce symptoms of inflammatory arthritis.
 Anthocyanins also act as natural anti-inflammatories, which can ease symptoms of mild forms of arthritis and gout (1).